 Step 1.
 Peel and wash the potatoes.

-Count about four medium potatoes per person or two big ones.
+Count about four medium potatoes per person or two large ones.
 Peel and wash them well.
 I personally prefer organic potatoes, but use what you can afford or find.

 Step 2.
 Cut the potatoes.